 Applicants must complete an online application form.
 Incomplete or late applications will not be considered.

-An academic unit or department must sponsor and maintain fiscal oversight of the project.
-In most cases outreach projects should be completed by the end of June 2022.
+An academic unit or department must sponsor and maintain fiscal oversight of the project, as they will be ultimately responsible for any budget overruns.
+In most cases outreach projects should be completed by the end of June 2023.

 Proposals must include the following:

-- Project title (8 words or less, clear to a lay audience)
+- Project title (8 words or fewer is encouraged, clear to a lay audience)